 Users are also granted a right to number portability, which is the ability to keep the same telephone number when they change operator (fixed or mobile).
-Pursuant to Law 51/2011, of 13 September, the right to portability was reinforced with the reduction of the porting deadline to one day.
-In March 2012, ANACOM adopted a decision implementing the one-day deadline which will come into force in September 2012.
+Pursuant to Law 51/2011, of 13 September, the right to portability was reinforced with the reduction of the porting deadline to one day, an obligation that became effective as of September 2012.